andestech/buildroot-external/readme.txt

   $ sudo dd if=sdcard.img of=/dev/sdX bs=4096

-Your SD card partition should be:
+As a reference, the SD card partition will be like:

   Disk /dev/mmcblk0: 31457280 sectors, 3072M
   Logical sector size: 512